ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 ### Building a container from scratch

-Sometimes you need to build custom Linux container from a `*.def` definition file.
+Sometimes you need to build a custom Linux container from a `*.def` definition file.
 In the past, when Singularity was used, this required administrative ("sudo") privileges.
 However, with the introduction of Apptainer, any user can now build container images